Website Cookies ...

 We invite you to review the contents of this site, and we welcome all ideas for the future development of the Parish and positively encourage the team spirit that supports successful villages and communities

 The Parish Council meets in full session on the second Monday of each month to review and discuss the work required to support the people in the parish

-Our Finance and Policy committee meet every quarter, governing the financial managment of the Parish and overseeing the support given to organisations throughout the village
+Our Finance and Policy committee meet every quarter, governing the financial management of the Parish and overseeing the support given to organisations throughout the village

 The Allotment committee meet twice each year.